Worry about the consequences of not getting adequate sleep.

 - When you wake up after a poor night’s sleep don’t dwell on how badly you slept, this only increases worry and stress and may affect your sleep the next night.
 Instead, focus on all the good things your day ahead will bring.
 To combat any fatigue, keep moving, chat to someone and drink plenty of water.
-Also, limit caffeine and sugar as they interfere with sleep and increase anxiety.
+Also, limit caffeine and sugar as they interfere with sleep and increase stress and anxiety.

 - Another technique is to change your thoughts away from sleeping better being the answer to your problem to making your goal about something else.
-E.g. instead of ‘Tonight I want to sleep for 7hrs and not wake up so I’ll have more energy’ Try ‘I want to have more energy and ways I can do this is to exercise more, eat better, start doing mindfulness/meditation’.
+E.g. instead of ‘Tonight, I want to sleep for 7hrs and not wake up so I’ll have more energy’.
+Try ‘I want to have more energy and ways I can do this is to exercise more, eat better, start doing mindfulness/meditation’.